hphelion/documentation/hz.gettingstarted.md

     <img src="media/Connectyournetworkimage2.png" width="580" alt="" />

-**Important**: To delete a network, you must first delete the router interface, router:
+**Important: To delete a network, you must delete any instances running on that network (instance creation covered below) and the router interface before deleting the network.
+If you don't have instances on the network, you still have to delete the router interface before deleting the network**:

+1. If you have created an instance, click "Instances" on the left-hand bar under "Manage Compute."

+ 2. Select the check box for any instance running on the network you want to delete and click "Terminate Instances" in the upper right-hand navigation.

-1. Click "Routers" under "Manage Network in the left-hand bar.
+3. Click "Routers" under "Manage Network in the left-hand bar.

-2. Click on the router "Name."
+4. Click on the router "Name."

 3. On the "Router Details" page, select the check box next to the "Interface" name, and click "Delete Interface."

-4. Click "Networks" in the left-hand navigation, select the check box next to the network you want to delete, and click "Delete Networks" in the upper right-hand navigation.
+4. Click "Networks" in the left-hand bar, select the check box next to the network you want to delete, and click "Delete Networks" in the upper right-hand navigation.

 ##Managing HP Public Cloud## {#ManageHPPublicCloud}